-The Naval Service is based in Haulbowline, Co.
-Cork.
-It is a multi-tasked organisation with a current fleet of nine ships.
-The fleet is equipped with state of the art machinery, weapons, and communications and navigation systems.
-The Naval Service took delivery of four new Offshore Patrol Vessels, LÉ Samuel Beckett, LÉ James Joyce, LÉ William Butler Yeats and George Bernard Shaw in recent years.
-All four new ships are of similar specification, which is at the leading edge of marine technology.
+The Naval Service is based in Haulbowline, Cobh, Co.
+Cork and is the State's principal seagoing agency with a general responsibility to meet contingent and actual maritime defence requirements.
+It is a multi-tasked organisation operating a fleet of six ships of which four are operational.
+The fleet is equipped with state of the art machinery, weapons, communications, and navigation systems.
+The Naval Service fleet comprises of four Offshore Patrol Vessels, LÉ Samuel Beckett, LÉ James Joyce, LÉ William Butler Yeats and L.É George Bernard Shaw.
+All four ships are of similar specification, which is at the leading edge of marine technology.
+Earlier this year the Naval Service took delivery of two Inshore Patrol Vessels providing the Naval Service with an enhanced capacity to operate and undertake patrols in the Irish Sea on the East and South East Coast.
+Both vessels will be named and commissioned into the Irish Naval Service before commencing their operational service at the start of 2024.